 "You dolt.
 Are you blind?
 We are not partners.
 This is my partner!"
 She thrust a well-manicured hand in his direction.
 "Seriously, how could you not notice Jaune was here the whole time?
 That's rude, you know."

 Well I'll be.
-She remembered my name.
+She remembered your name.
 Don't screw it up, Jaunny.
+His inner Slade thumped him on the back.

 The girl's silver eyes widened in surprise and dimmed when they fell on Jaune.